Cloud-Sahil/Scenario-based-Questions/DevOps.md

-# DevOps Scenario-Based Interview Questions (3–4 Years Experience)
+# DevOps Scenario-Based Interview Questions
 ---

 ### 1. Multiple Jenkins pipelines need to share one artifact from Nexus.
 How do you design it?
 What do you consider?